 - Dash each ground cloves and nutmeg

-- Place ribs on two foil-lined 15-in. x 10-in. x 1-in. baking pans.
+- Place ribs on two foil-lined 15x10x1-in. baking pans.
 Cover and bake at 325° for 2 hours; drain.
 Drain plums, reserving syrup.
 Remove and discard pits from plums.

 - Cut ribs into serving size pieces.
-Place, meat side up, in a greased 13-in. x 9-in. baking dish; spread with 2/3 cup plum sauce.
+Place meat side up in a greased 13x9-in. baking dish; spread with 2/3 cup plum sauce.
 Bake, uncovered, for 30 minutes or until ribs are tender, basting three times with remaining sauce.
-Yield: 6 servings.